 Fundamental to this strategy was the creation of the Australian Sailing Team in 2006 as a semi-autonomous entity with a highly professional approach to winning multiple medals in Beijing in 2008 and beyond.

-In London four years later, Australia produced its best ever Olympic performance, capturing three Gold medals and one Silver medal.
+In London four years later, Australia produced its best ever Olympic performance, capturing three gold medals and one silver medal.
 Australia was the world's best sailing nation and sailing was our nation's most successful Olympic sport.
-At the 2012 Paralympic Games Australia won one Gold medal from the three events.
+At the 2012 Paralympic Games Australia won one sold medal from the three events.

 Our Team is based in Australia, although our athletes spend up to six months each year campaigning overseas.
-A dedicated support unit operates within Australian Sailing, which includes successful sailor and businessman Peter Conde as Performance Director and longstanding team member Katie Culbert as the Program Manager.
+A dedicated support unit operates within Australian Sailing, which includes successful sailor Iain Murray as Performance Director and longstanding team member Katie Culbert as the Program Manager.

-A high-calibre, dedicated coaching line-up is led by multiple Gold medal-winning coach in the 470 Class, Victor Kovalenko, along with World Champion Emmett Lazich (49er), Olympic medallists Michael Blackburn (Laser), Darren Bundock (Nacra) and Ruslana Taran (470W), as well as international sailors Shane Smith (49erFX), Jared West (Laser Radial), Denis Jones (49er) and Ash Brunning (Finn).
+A high-calibre, dedicated coaching line-up is led by multiple gold medal-winning coach in the 470 Class, Victor Kovalenko, along with ex-World Champions Emmett Lazich (Skiffs/Multihull lead), Euan McNicol (49er), Shane Smith (470W) and Jared West (Laser Radial).
+The coaching staff also includes Olympic medallists Michael Blackburn (Laser), Darren Bundock (Nacra) and Rafael Trujillo (Finn), as well as international sailor Javier Torres (49erFX).